divijghose/firedrake/Firedrake-meeting-2021-06-09.md

 I moved their master branch to our fork here: https://github.com/firedrakeproject/loopy/tree/test-new-loopy-master

-The test run on it is here: https://jenkins.ese.ic.ac.uk/blue/organizations/jenkins/firedrake/detail/PR-2105/1/pipeline
+The test run on it is here: https://jenkins.ese.ic.ac.uk/blue/organizations/jenkins/firedrake/detail/PR-2105/1/pipeline First time round we got = 3260 failed, 650 passed, 1120 skipped, 270 xfailed, 893 warnings, 585 errors
+Loopycompat needed to adapt to interface changes.
+New run is on now.

 The diff says: